 Dr. Mike Teodorescu is an Assistant Professor in the Information Systems Department at Boston College.
 His research encompasses machine learning, technology innovation and adoption, and entrepreneurship.
-Specifically, Professor Teodorescu’s research interests include the strategic use of patents by startups and within multinationals, applications of machine learning to firm strategy, and the ethics of machine learning in determining individual fates such as employment and lending.
-His teaching interests include the applications of ‘Big Data’ to management problems, business analytics, technology strategy, and intellectual property.
-He is an award winning teacher and has taught at both undergraduate and graduate levels, aiming to make the concepts and fundamental methods of big data and machine learning accessible to everyone.
+Specifically, Professor Teodorescu’s research interests include the strategic use of patents by startups, applications of machine learning to firm strategy, and the ethics of machine learning and A.I. in determining individual fates such as employment and lending.
+His teaching interests include business analytics and technology strategy.
+He is an award-winning teacher and has taught at both undergraduate and graduate levels, aiming to make the concepts and fundamental methods of big data and machine learning accessible to everyone.
 His research is published or forthcoming in Financial Times 50 ranked journals such as Management Information Systems Quarterly, Strategic Entrepreneurship Journal, Research Policy, and Journal of Business Ethics.
 He also published engineering-oriented papers in journals such as SAE Transactions Journal of Aerospace, Military Medicine, and published in refereed proceedings such as Academy of Management Best Paper Proceedings, IEEE High Performance Computing (forthcoming), and Academy of Information Systems ICIS.
 He serves on the Strategic Management Journal Editorial Review Board.